oem/bitcoin-prediction/README.md

 ![bitcoin closing prices](notebooks/img/bitcoin.png)

 Included in this repo are a few, simple models for bitcoin closing price prediction.
-They use a neural network to predict the prices, specifically, an LSTM.
+They use a neural network to predict the prices, specifically, an LSTM network.

 Included are a notebook with some background information and some slightly more polished code, that is pretty much ready to be used in less gimmicky environments than a notebook.